Amplus2/Amplissimus/README.md

 ### Linux, Windows
 Flutter doesn't cross-compile at the moment.
 Goto [`Building`](#build).
 ### macOS
-Download and mount the DMG and drag-and-drop Amplissumus into the Applications.
+Download and mount the DMG and drag-and-drop Amplissimus into the Applications.
 ### iOS
 iOS installation is interesting, because, to run on iOS "officially", we would have to pay Apple $99/year.